Dividend Income Summary: Bert's June 2020 Summary

 In each dividend income summary, I provide a few highlights and observations about the dividend income I received.
 My notes for my June 2020 dividend income summary are as follows:

 - Let’s start with a positive note.
 We invested a lot of capital into my wife’s accounts at the end of 2019 and start of 2020.
 It is very exciting to see her dividend income totals increase each month.
-In June, she received new dividends from Smuckers (SJM), 3M (MMM), Pfizer (PFE), Discover (DIS), and Exxon Mobil (XOM) compared to last year.
+In June, she received new dividends from Smuckers (SJM), 3M (MMM), Pfizer (PFE), Discover (DFS), and Exxon Mobil (XOM) compared to last year.
 Not only is it exciting to see my income grow, it is also exciting to see hers grow as well.

 - Similarly, I received increased dividends compared to last year due to continued purchases throughout the year.
 One example of this is United Parcel Services (UPS).
 The dividend I received from UPS doubled compared to last year due to purchases made in 2020.
 UPS trucks are everywhere during the pandemic with increased online purchases.
 Further, the company's return partnership with Amazon (AMZN) is great.
 When we return a package, I simply drop it off at the nearby UPS store within walking distance of my house and they take care of the packaging, shipping, and handling.
 I couldn’t be happier that I own this stock, and will add more if the price falls again.